apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 ## Preprocessing example

 This section describes two orchestrated ML workflows, one with Kubeflow Pipelines (KFP) and one with Tensorflow Extended (TFX).
-These two frameworks both creating workflows but have their own distinct advantages and disadvantages:
+These two frameworks both create workflows but have their own distinct advantages and disadvantages:
 - KFP requires you to create your workflow components from scratch, and requires a user to explicitly indicate which artifacts should be passed between components and in what way.
 - TFX offers a number of prebuilt components and takes care of the artifact passing more implicitly.
  When choosing between the two frameworks, you need to consider the trade-off between flexibility and programming overhead.